TrackMyIndoorWorkout/TrackMyIndoorWorkout.github.io/privacy-statement.md

         <li>Any calorie tune can be deleted frm the calorie tunes screen
         (accessible from the activities screen menu) by clicking on the thrashcan icon</li>
         <li>Athlete personal data (weight, age, gender, VO2max) can be changed in the settings any time.
 That may disable some capabilites though: spin-down will still function but the heart rate based calorie feature won't</li>
+        <li>All of the debug logs can be deleted with the related button click in the Expert Preferences</li>
       </ul>
     </div>
   </div>